outerminds/Entia.Unity/README.md

 [**Entia**][entia] is a free, open-source, data-oriented, highly performant, parallelized and extensible **ECS** framework writtten in C# especially for game development.
 It takes advantage of the latest C#7+ features to represent state exclusively with contiguous _structs_.
 No indirection, no boxing, no garbage collection and no cache misses.

-**Entia.Unity** is a full integration of [**Entia**][entia] for the Unity game engine.
+**Entia.Unity** is a full integration of the [**Entia**][entia] framework for the Unity game engine.
 It consists of a generator, inspectors, templates, tools and other conveniences that make the usage of the framework simple and accessible to Unity developers.

 ___
 ### Table of contents